DrugAbuse.com - Powered by American Addiction Centers

 • Long-term residential treatment programs: Long-term inpatient drug rehab stays typically take place over 30 days and focus on helping a person develop personal accountability and responsibility before entering back into their communities.
 Long-term treatment includes 24-hour, structured, intensive care and may also include therapeutic communities, and these programs can last for anywhere from 6 to 12 months.

-• Recovery/sober living housing: Supervised, short-term housing, lasting for several months to a year or more to help people maintain their recovery momentum after an inpatient addiction rehab program.
+• Sober living housing: Sober living homes offer supervised, short-term housing, lasting for several months to a year or more to help people maintain their recovery momentum after an inpatient addiction rehab program.

 Though the concepts of inpatient substance abuse treatment and residential rehab treatment often overlap, the term inpatient sometimes can reference more clinically intensive treatment compared to that which is found in residential settings.
-Both require the person to stay overnight in the facility with monitoring and support, though inpatient efforts may focus more on medically managing detoxification, addressing certain medical issues, and providing services for emotional, behavioral or mental health conditions.
+Both require the person to stay overnight in the facility with monitoring and support, though inpatient efforts may focus more on medical detox for drugs or alcohol, addressing certain medical issues, and providing services for emotional, behavioral, or mental health conditions.

 With this distinction in mind, a period of inpatient detox and medical withdrawal management may be shorter than the full length of stay in ongoing residential treatment.
 Though treatment times will vary for each individual, such a period of relatively intensive inpatient rehab might be expected to last for a few days to a few weeks.
 On the other hand, residential care may more commonly last for a few weeks to several months, depending on the needs of the individual.1